cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

 #### Tree Permit

 If you have any trees over 19 inches in diameter, you will need to have your project reviewed by a city arborist.
-Arborists make sure the tree's Critical Root Zone is not damaged by any equipment that is brought in to remodel your home.
+Even though there are likely not any trees inside your home, arborists make sure the tree's Critical Root Zone is not damaged by any equipment that is brought in to remodel your home.

 [Learn more about protected trees and their construction requirements](/residential-toolkit/building-near-a-tree/).